-The Other Postemployment Benefit Plan of the Commonwealth of Puerto Rico for Retired Participants of the Retirement System (the Plan) is an unfunded single-employer defined benefit other postemployment healthcare benefit plan (OPEB).
+The Other Postemployment Benefit Plan of the Commonwealth of Puerto Rico (the Commonwealth) for Retired Participants of the Employees' Retirement System (the Plan) is an unfunded, defined benefit other postemployment healthcare benefit plan (OPEB).
 The Plan is administered on a pay-as-you-go basis.
-Accordingly, no assets are accumulated in a qualifying trust that meets the criteria in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The Plan covers a payment up to \$100 per month for reimbursement of medical insurance premiums to the eligible medical insurance plan selected by each member provided that the member retired prior to July 1, 2013.
+Accordingly, no assets are accumulated in a qualifying trust that meets the criteria in paragraph 4 of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB Statement No. 75).
+Under the guidance of GASB Statement No.75, the Office is considered to be one employer and is classified for financial reporting purposes as a single-employer defined benefit OPEB plan.

+The Plan covers a payment up to \$100 per month to the eligible medical insurance plan selected by each member provided that the member retired prior to July 1, 2013.
 The Plan is financed by the Commonwealth through legislative appropriations.
 However, the Commonwealth claims reimbursement from the Office on a monthly basis for the corresponding amount of the Plan payments made by the Commonwealth in relation to the Office retirees.
 There is no contribution requirement from the plan members during active employment.
 The retirees contribute the amount of healthcare insurance premium not covered by the Office contribution.
 Plan members were eligible for benefits upon reaching the applicable pension benefits retirement age.
 Act No. 3 of 2013 eliminated this healthcare benefit to the Plan members that retired after June 30, 2013.

-(b) Actuarial Assumptions and Methods
+(b) Actuarial assumptions and methods

-The total OPEB liability as of June 30, 2019 was determined by an actuarial valuation as of July 1, 2018, which was rolled forward to June 30, 2019.
+The total OPEB liability as of June 30, 2020 was determined by an actuarial valuation as of July 1, 2019, which was rolled forward to June 30, 2020.
 The actuarial valuation used the following actuarial assumptions applied to all periods in the measurement period.

-Measurement Date June 30, 2019
+Measurement Date June 30, 2020